jerryq0101/csgo-mkt-may/README.md

 Basically a way for Next to optimize rendering.
 Components which are static can be rendered on the server and sent to the client as pure HTML to minimize strain on client.

 This means the SSR components don't have abilities for interaction when rendered on client side, so it's really just good for static components which don't change (E.g. Landing pages).
 Pure HTML (CSS) being transmitted means that JS functionality, like hooks and functions that are run onClick, are not permitted.
-So if you are doing some hover effect, better do it through HTML.
+So if you are doing some hover effect, better do it through CSS.

 There weren't any substantial non-interactive components in this app.
 I just had to put "use client" on components which are client side rendered. `page.tsx` is server side rendered, that has client side children components.

 ----
 #### Making Requests in NextJS

-SSR is also a good way to abstract away making heavy requests directly from the client side, so you don't have to deal with useEffect BS.
+SSR is also a good way to abstract away making heavy requests directly from the client side, so its less work for the client.

-    Big Context: There are mainly [4 ways](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching-caching-and-revalidating) to fetch data in NextJS
+> Big Context: There are mainly [4 ways](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching-caching-and-revalidating) to fetch data in NextJS

 1. On the server, with fetch
 2. On the server, with third-party libraries
 3. On the client, via a Route Handler